-To do so, add them to the layout of the Transaction Header, and you'll be able to see their calculated values to troubleshoot any issues with your formulas.
+To do so, add them to the layout of the Transaction Details, and you'll be able to see their calculated values to troubleshoot any issues with your formulas.

-Go to the Views and Forms tab of the Transaction, open the Header form.
+Go to the Views and Forms tab of the Transaction, open the Transaction Details form.

-Edit the Sales Rep Header Form to include the advanced custom fields that you created.
+Edit the Sales Rep Details Form to include the advanced custom fields that you created.

 You can drag them to the bottom of the layout temporarily while you are checking your rules.
 Once your rules work you can remove them from the layout.

 To see the fields, sync Pepperi, create a test order and go to the cart and tap on "More.." and view their values on the Order Details form.